jlopez-ibanez/bedGO/Readme.md

 #### _gff2bed.py_
  Extract from a _GFF3_ file the coordinates of the chromosomic regions and the GeneIDs included in them. _GFF3_ is a specification of the _General Feature Format_ ([GFF](http://gmod.org/wiki/GFF3)).
 There are other (older) specifications based on GFF that **may not be a valid input**.

- Sequence IDs would be automatically converted to [](UCSC) format (chr1, chrX, chrM etc.).
+ Sequence IDs would be automatically converted to [https://genome.ucsc.edu/FAQ/FAQformat.html](UCSC) format (chr1, chrX, chrM etc.).
 The execution will stop if the conversion of sequence IDs fails.
-Use '--mappings' option to indicate using a file instead of the internal dictionary for this conversion.
+Use '--mappings' option to indicate using a file instead of the JSON files for this conversion.
  The filename of the input will be used for saving the results but replacing '.gff3' with '.bed'.
 This can be overriden with  '--output' option.

 		`python3 gff2bed.py --mappings <seqids-refseq2ucsc> <genome.version.gff3.gz>`